Yoav-Manor1/SeedsOutreachAgeDetection/index.md

 Another problem I noticed I had was that my camera was too low, so I decided to make a stand that would increase the height of my camera which would allow it to reach the necessary level.

+Another modification I created is making my project portable.
+I did this by making my model powered by a battery.

 # Final Milestone